Nick97-git/quality-test/README.md

 2. Add Java SDK 11 or above in Project Structure

-3. Change a path to log file in src/main/resources/log4j.properties.
+3. Change the path to log file in src/main/resources/log4j.properties.
 (Optional)

-4. Change path to txt file with input data in src/main/java/Main.java (PATH_TO_FILE_WITH_INPUT_DATA).
+4. Change the path to txt file with input data in src/main/java/Main.java (PATH_TO_FILE_WITH_INPUT_DATA).
 (Optional)

-5. Change path to directory where will be saved txt file with output data in src/main/java/Main.java (PATH_TO_DIRECTORY_WITH_OUTPUT_DATA) (Optional)
+5. Change the path to the directory where will be saved txt file with output data in src/main/java/Main.java (PATH_TO_DIRECTORY_WITH_OUTPUT_DATA).
+By default, file with output data will be created in the directory called output located in the root directory of the project.
+(Optional)

 6. Run the project.
 <hr>